 - Avoid multiple devices!
 No one should have to carry two phones to do business these days.
 When you host your business number with Ruby, you can make calls or send texts from your business number through your personal smartphone, keeping your professional appearance polished and your personal information private.

-Step 2: Create a communication plan
+Step 2: Create a communication plan and build good habits.

 When you have a team, an office environment gives you line of sight into someone’s day.
 Someone not at their desk?
 It’s easy to assume they’re either in a meeting or out on the job and respond to clients accordingly.